 Businesses regulated by Austrac include banks, money remittance firms, online payments platforms, and casinos.
 Detecting money laundering is a key part of the fight against organised crime, which the Australian Institute of Criminology has estimated costs the nation almost $50 billion a year.
 Todd Harland, a former Austrac manager who is now chief executive of anti-money laundering consultancy AML Solutions Australia said that money laundering in Australia was “big business” and it went “hand in glove” with organised crime.

 Anti-money laundering laws require banks to put strict processes in place to detect and report on suspicious transactions, which can provide valuable intelligence in detecting criminal activity.

 Breaching anti-money laws can attract extremely large penalties if it leads to civil court action.
 Austrac also has the power to force companies to have their compliance audited and can also issue infringement notices with fines.
 Austrac has indicated all such actions were likely.

 The CBA case has served as a powerful wake-up call to banks, citing a 70% increase in “suspicious matter reports” to Austrac since the explosive case.
 Ms Rose has said that banks had “well and truly got the message” about anti-money laundering measures, but given the complexity of banks, there was much more to be done.

 Date: 19 August 2019

-Argus Global specializes in regulatory compliance.
+Argus Global specializes in anti money laundering measures and regulatory compliance.
 We can help you determine if your company is up to date with the latest regulations with compliance reviews, and we offer as well ongoing support for all your compliance needs.